jindeok/CPA-LGC-Recbole/README.md

 # CPA-LGC
 CPA-LGC Recbole (https://recbole.io/index.html) implementation for the paper
-Jin-Duk Park et al.,
-"Criteria Tell You More than Ratings: Criteria Preference-Aware Light Graph Convolution for Effective Multi-Criteria Recommendation",
+Jin-Duk Park, Siqing Li, Won-Yong Shin, and Xin Cao, "Criteria Tell You More than Ratings: Criteria Preference-Aware Light Graph Convolution for Effective Multi-Criteria Recommendation",
-Proceedings of the 29th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, KDD '23
+Proceedings of the 29th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, **KDD '23**